North Dakota — Congressional Term Limits (1992–1995)

 Summary:

-North Dakota voters approved a constitutional amendment in 1992 establishing term-limit restrictions for candidates for the United States House of Representatives and the United States Senate.
+North Dakota voters approved an initiated statute establishing term-limit restrictions for candidates for the United States House of Representatives and the United States Senate.

 Status: Invalidated (judicial)